s-urbaniak/terraform/website/source/docs/providers/aws/r/autoscaling_group.html.markdown

 * `value` - (Required) Value
 * `propagate_at_launch` - (Required) Enables propagation of the tag to Amazon EC2 instances launched via this ASG

+Note that in addition to the `tag` field the `tags` field accepts a list of maps containing the above field names as keys and their respective values.
+This allows the construction of custom tags using interpolation.

 ## Attributes Reference